 Many of the best banks for small business loans operate on the federal scale and are subject to federal banking laws that make lending to a marijuana business nearly impossible.
 Big, federal banks aren’t willing to take the risk of being seen as aiding activities that are considered illegal under federal law.

+So for the most part, big banks won’t lend money to a marijuana business.
+However, alternative lenders have filled in some of the gaps in lending to owners of marijuana businesses.
 However, before you dive deep into starting a cannabis business, be aware that your financing and funding options will be limited compared to what a more traditional small business could secure.

-Taking a step back and weighing the pros and cons of starting a business is an important step for any soon-to-be entrepreneur.
+Taking a step back and weighing the pros and cons of starting a marijuana business is an important step for any soon-to-be entrepreneur.

-But considering the many complications and intricacies of the marijuana industry, wannabe cannabis entrepreneurs might to think a little bit longer and harder about whether this the right move for them.
+But considering the many complications and intricacies of the marijuana industry, wannabe cannabis entrepreneurs might need to think a little bit longer and harder about whether starting a marijuana business is the right move for them.